MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/serviceworker.md

 ## Push Notifications

-Service workers have the ability to register a user to receive push notifications too.
-Push Notifications are quite helpful in prompting users to re-engage with your application.
-The process for setting up Push Notifications is quite involved.
+Service workers can push notifications to users.
+Push Notifications are helpful to prompt users to re-engage with your application after some time has elapsed.
 For more information, see [Push Notifications walkthrough and demo][AzurewebsitesWebpushdemo].

 ## See also